Dining Out On Forodhani Gardens in Stone Town

 - Do not bring alcohol beveriges with you, drinking alcohol in Forodhani gardens is prohibited.
 You might get your self into troubles.

-- Order food directly from food stall vendors and not from touts.
+- Order food directly from food stall vendors and not from touts following you.

 Forodhani Park in Stone Town in the evening is definitely a must see.
 Atmosphere is great but for the food decide for your self.
 Have you been to Forodhani Gardens?
 How did you like it?